neverthesameagain/PizzaBuilder-SWE-2025/README.md

 ````

 ### Builder Pattern
 Creating a pizza has several optional attributes.
-The Builder pattern lets us set only what we need, step by step, and then build a single immutable result. ### How the Builder pattern is implemented
+The Builder pattern lets us set only what we need, step by step, and then build a single immutable result.

 - **`PizzaBuilder` (Builder)**